diefenbach/django-lfc/docs/introduction/concepts.rst

 Roles
 =====

 Roles are used to grant permissions.
 LFC comes with a several *Roles* by default (more can be added by users):

 * Anonymous
+* Author
 * Editor
 * Manager
 * Owner
-* Reader
 * Reviewer

 Local Roles